NguyenQuang-10/fit3178-workout-tracker/fit3178_final_assessment/NotesAndTODO.md

     +> weekday component for date doesn't start with 0 (Monday is 2) +> Changed in WeekDates and NotificationHandler
 - Get the active exercise screen working - next 2
+    - count down and changing set is now working
+    +> Need to work on allowing user to choose the interval to change set/workout -> Change database structure
+    +> Set up notification
+    +> Set up finish workout screens
 - Implement editing existing workouts - currently working on +> Cant reuse create workout scence because that thing is hooked for creating not editing +> Create a new thang